 Are Interlabial Petals Right For Your Flow?

-The interlabial hygienic petals are not the most popular form of period protection.
-However, these labia pad are an excellent, inexpensive alternative to fabric panty liners and provide additional protection for those who want a slightly greater absorption capacity.
+Our interlabial hygienic petals are not the most popular form of period protection.
+However, these lip pad are an excellent, inexpensive alternative to fabric panty liners and provide additional protection for those who want a slightly greater absorption capacity.

-Number of labia pad you will need will depend on your feed and what you will be using it for.
+Number of lip pad you will need will depend on your feed and what you will be using it for.
 About ten of interlabial petals will last you about three days without washing out when you use them during your period.
 If you use them for White discharge or for a light incontinence occasional, you can get away with using about two a day.
-Otherwise, you can always opt for a menstrual panties from our wide choice of models with multiple absorption capacities for adapt to the flow and the morphology of any women.
+Otherwise, you can always opt for a Period Panties from our wide choice of models with multiple absorption capacities for adapt to the flow and the morphology of any women.